MarkoH17/EmailSecCheck/README.md

 # Getting Started
-Grab the latest release and install the package requirements by running `pip3 -r requirements.txt`.
+Grab the latest release and install the package requirements by running `pip3 install -r requirements.txt`.
 EmailSecCheck was developed for Python 3.

 ## Checking DNS Records for a Single Domain
 ```